 Pathophysiological changes and critical care in traumatic brain injury

 - Autoregulation of cerebral blood flow is one of the most important systems to maintain a balance of intracranial pressure.
 Small brain vessels respond to the hydrostatic pressure and regulate its tone to maintain a constant blood flow between the mean arterial pressures of 60 to 160 mm Hg.
-If in severe brain injury pressure regulation curve shifts to the right, random changes in systemic blood pressure may lead to severe and linear changes in cerebral blood flow, that lead to an abnormal and irreversible conditions such as cerebral hypoperfusion (cerebral ischemia) or hyperperfusion (brain hyperemia).
+If in severe brain injury pressure regulation curve shifts to the right, random changes in systemic blood pressure may lead to severe and linear changes in cerebral blood flow, that lead to abnormal and irreversible conditions such as cerebral hypoperfusion (cerebral ischemia) or hyperperfusion (brain hyperemia).

-- Changes in volume of cerebral blood flow and systemic blood pressure leads cerebral vessels to expansion (vasodilation) or narrowing (vasoconstriction).
+- Changes in the volume of cerebral blood flow and systemic blood pressure lead cerebral vessels to expansion (vasodilation) or narrowing (vasoconstriction).
 Cerebral vasodilation (expansion of the vascular lumen) can lead to a reduction in systemic blood pressure.
 This causes an increase in cerebral blood volume and the rise in intracranial pressure.
 Such vascular reaction may also be initiated by hypoxemia, dehydration, or hypocapnia (due to hyperventilation therapy).

 - Reduced cerebral perfusion pressure causes brains blood vessels vasodilation and the subsequent increase in cerebral blood volume.
 Reduced cerebral perfusion pressure is often associated with a reduction in systemic blood pressure.
 Exceed the capacity of autoregulation, hyperperfusion may increase the risk of brain hyperemia.
 Conversely, a drop in systemic blood pressure below the limit of its ability to correct the body may decrease cerebral perfusion pressure and cause cerebral ischemia.

-- Excessive hyperventilation causes vasoconstriction and a decrease of cerebral blood flow that leads to cerebral ischemia.
+- Excessive hyperventilation causes vasoconstriction and a decrease in cerebral blood flow that leads to cerebral ischemia.
 As a result of cerebrovascular sensitivity to blood CO2 levels, the brain blood vessels dilation, caused by an increase in the partial pressure of carbon dioxide (PaCO2), may increase intracranial pressure and help to increase blood volume in the brain (cerebral edema).
-If this happens, the neurological outcome for patients with severe traumatic brain injury can be poor.
+If this happens, the neurological outcome for patients with a severe traumatic brain injury can be poor.
 On the other hand, when the partial pressure of carbon dioxide (PaCO2) in the blood drops, brain vessels vasoconstriction, which leads to a decrease in brain blood volume and ultimately a drop in intracranial pressure.

 - The increase in endogenous catecholamines (sympathetic induced catecholamines release) causes vasoconstriction of peripheral vessels, which increases systemic arterial pressure (neurogenic hypertension) after traumatic brain injury (TBI).
 As a result, the systemic blood pressure to be maintained, despite the presence of hypovolemia.
 Mannit is an osmotic diuretic, has historically been used in patients with increased intracranial pressure (ICP).
 When used inappropriately, however, mannitol causes excessive intravascular dehydration.
 As a result of dehydration and hemodynamic disturbances formed an unstable state of cerebral blood flow with sudden episodes of hypotension.
-To prevent catastrophic sudden drop in blood pressure (hypotension) after traumatic brain injury (TBI), should avoid the routine use of mannitol and intravascular dehydration.
+To prevent a catastrophic sudden drop in blood pressure (hypotension) after traumatic brain injury (TBI), should avoid the routine use of mannitol and intravascular dehydration.

 - Hyperglycemia also often develops after severe brain damage or similar causing stress for the body events.
-High blood glucose levels after a traumatic brain injury (TBI), appears to be associated with a higher degree of the brain injury severity and adverse neurological outcome for the patient.
-Still little is known about the role of blood glucose in in the formation of secondary mechanisms of neuronal damage after brain injury.
-The best time to start the use of glucose-containing fluids to maintain nutrition is also questionable, since the acute hyperglycemia (elevated blood glucose level) can alter the neurological outcome for the patient.
-It remains to be seen whether the only one capable of hyperglycemia cause inflammation of the brain tissue in acute critical conditions involving accumulation of neutrophils.
+High blood glucose levels after a traumatic brain injury (TBI), appears to be associated with a higher degree of brain injury severity and adverse neurological outcome for the patient.
+Still little is known about the role of blood glucose in the formation of secondary mechanisms of neuronal damage after brain injury.
+The best time to start the use of glucose-containing fluids to maintain nutrition is also questionable since the acute hyperglycemia (elevated blood glucose level) can alter the neurological outcome for the patient.
+It remains to be seen whether the only one capable of hyperglycemia causes inflammation of the brain tissue in acute critical conditions involving an accumulation of neutrophils.